 Lilia – for Italian food

 Chef Missy Robbins’ Lilia restaurant is one of the hottest tables in town.
 Try the sheep’s milk cheese-filled agnolotti with honey, saffron and dried tomatoes and you’ll understand why.

+Brian Leventhal and John Stires gave up lucrative day jobs to found a winery in an old dairy in Williamsburg and it’s doing so well they’re expanding, opening another near Washington DC.
 Not many grapes grow in New York but with the help of winemaker Conor McCormack they source grapes from across the States.
 You can book a tour and enjoy a tasting in the wine bar with its tables and chairs made from old church pews.

 Gourmet stores range from the Bedford Cheese Shop to Mast Brothers, which offers factory tours and chocolate tastings (don’t miss the goat’s milk flavour), and Zen-like tea emporium Puerh Brooklyn, which stocks 70 hand-picked teas and exquisite teaware.